 Types Of Rice Noodles

-Rice noodles are an ingredient in basically all Asian cuisines, and they are sold fresh and dried.
+Rice noodles are an ingredient in basically all Asian cuisines and are sold fresh and dried.
 In most grocery stores in the United States, dry rice noodles are most frequent.
 In Asian markets, you’re more likely to find fresh rice noodles in the refrigerated department.

-Each country has a variety of names for rice noodles, based on the size and shape of the noodles.
-However, most grocery stores in the US are branded simply as “rice noodles” or “rice stick” noodles.
+Each country has a variety of names for rice noodles based on the size and shape of the noodles.
+However, most US grocery stores are branded as “rice noodles” or “rice stick.”
 The fundamental distinction between all types of rice noodles is the breadth of the noodles.

-- Very thin: These noodles, similar to angel hair pasta, may alternatively be referred to as “vermicelli” or “angel hair.”
+1. Very thin: These noodles, similar to angel hair pasta, may be called “vermicelli” or “angel hair.”
 They are used in this Singapore Noodles recipe.

-- About 18 inches broad, rounded like spaghetti or flat like linguine.
+2. About 18 inches broad, rounded like spaghetti, or flat like linguine.
 These noodles are occasionally referred to as “Pad Thai” rice noodles.

 How Long Can I Keep The Cooked Rice Noodle?